Pacific Australia Labour Mobility (PALM) Scheme

 We've witnessed our wonderful participants complete their 18 week training course and undergo practical assessments in Hart Nursing Home and Fathers Law Home in Suva, Fiji.
 They graduated in a ceremony in November 2024, and it's been such an honour to be a part of this life changing journey.

-You can view photos from the recruitment process, training and education classes, and graduation below.
+You can view photos from the recruitment process, training and education classes, graduation and journey to Australia below.

 “This is a segment of an aged care expansion initiative, which was initiated following the positive outcomes of a pilot program.
 The Australian government has committed to increasing the number of funded aged care training positions for PALM participants.
 The Aged Care Expansion (ACE) program aims to aid both large and small aged care providers in securing qualified, long-term care workers from the Pacific and Timor-Leste regions.
 Candidate selection involves a rigorous recruitment process in collaboration with DEWR.
 As an approved employer, we closely collaborate with DEWR and the Labour Sending Unit in-country to complete recruitment applications, facilitate worker mobilization, and support their settlement and employment in Australia.
 As employers, we prioritize the well-being of these workers and ensure their successful integration into and contribution to the Australian aged care sector.”